manishjain/schemaspy-integration/README.md

 	h.
 The database should have foreign keys constraint, for generating E-R diagrams.

 	i.
+Establish the foreign key relationship on the basis of which only, E-R diagrams will be drawn.
+[For RoR apps, this task can be simplified by installing gem 'foreigner' by including it in your Gemfile.
+You have to also add a migraion file having all migrations.
+Sample is attached ].

+	j.
 The details of the command and option to generate ER-diagram are given at http://schemaspy.sourceforge.net/ .
-Here the command run is:-
-       java -jar schemaSpy_5.0.0.jar -t mysql -dp mysql-connector-java-5.1.34.jar -host localhost -db sampledb -u root -o ~/
+Here the command run is:- java -jar schemaSpy_5.0.0.jar -t mysql -dp mysql-connector-java-5.1.34.jar -host localhost -db sampledb -u root -o ~/